pay more than your tablemates...

 package, call your travel agent for the details of your airline

 schedule.
-Request seat assignments and any special airline
+Request seat assignments.

 - If your children are sailing

 with you, check their wardrobes now (do it too early and the

 real little ones may actually grow out of things).

 - Make appointments for any

 personal services you wish to have prior to your cruise.
 For

 example, a haircut, manicure, pedicure, etc.

 - Get out your luggage and check